 Maplewood Park Place is a full-service retirement community for independent living.
 Retirement and senior living facilities provide a host of amenities to their clients.
 Providing in house services are convenient, but require medical facilities, activity rooms, dining rooms and a host of other conveniences.
 These environments should feel restful and be free of stresses caused by noise.
 All these amenities generate noise from visitors, roller carts, footsteps, machinery and other sources of sound.
 Unfortunately, it’s more than just an annoyance.
 This sound pollution can cause discomfort, increased heart rates and blood pressure for both the staff and residents.
 In this particular case, an A/V company recommended Maplewood Park Place contact Acoustical Solutions for a resolution to the noisy atmosphere in their dining room.

-Our local Virginia Territory rep went to examine the space and discuss their available options and to solicit any expectations the facility had.
+We went out to examine the space and discuss the available options and to solicit any expectations the facility had.
 The 86′ x 55′ dining room was comprised of mostly hard surfaces with lots of angles, curves and decorative elements like columns and molding.
 With a space this large and a fair amount of people utilizing it at any given time, the noise and reverb can quickly compound within the space, making it difficult to hear.

 Prior to receiving any acoustic treatment, is was difficult for the residents to enjoy their dining experience.
 They could not have meaningful conversations or communicate effectively with staff.
 Both the designer and the owner wanted a solution that would not change the existing design of the room nor detract from it.